Rabbi Elizabeth B. Hersh

 March 15, 1950 - June 21, 2021

 True to our Classical Reform roots, we have never employed an ordained Cantor, although we have had the pleasure of listening to our superb cantorial soloist Malachi Owens, Jr. for more than 40 years.

-Over the past 50 years Malachi has performed with the Saint Louis Symphony Orchestra as a chorus member and soloist and he has performed with the orchestra six times at Carnegie Hall in New York.
+Over the past 50 years Malachi performed with the Saint Louis Symphony Orchestra as a chorus member and soloist and he performed with the orchestra six times at Carnegie Hall in New York.